ayanbhaskar/test_app_6/README.md

-I Ayan will hearby try to Complete Ruby on rails Developer
+I Ayan will hearby try to Complete Ruby on rails Developer as usual